Borneo Airways Limited: 1957–1965: Borneo Airways Ltd.

 In 1957, the North Borneo Government with the government of Sarawak and Brunei established a new company in association of British Overseas Airways Corporation and Malayan Airways to form Borneo Airways, a successor of Sabah Airways.
 The company raised its capital amount to $580,000 of which 51% of its shares were jointly owned by the British Borneo Government.
 Conversely, the British Borneo Governments also possessed a minority stake on the Malayan Airways Limited.

 The new company was registered in Kuching, Sarawak; while its main operating & maintenance base, hangar and company headquarter remained in Labuan.
 The company was delegated the task to operate and further developing the internal air services between the three territories.
 By 1958, all of the former Sabah Airways assets were officially shifted into Borneo Airways.

 The airline acquired 2 new Scottish Aviation Twin Pioneer in April 1958, originally purchased jointly by the Governments of Sarawak, Brunei and North Borneo in January 1956.
 The aircraft is able to carry 16 passengers and was used to replace the feeder flights operated by de Havilland Dragon Rapide.
-The planes bearing the North Borneo aircraft registration codes VROAE and VROAF are being featured with an updated visual elements: These include an updated color scheme of royal blue and white, together with a new emblem for Borneo Airways Ltd. The emblem comprises the crests of the three Borneo Governments positioned over a set of white wings.
+The planes bearing the North Borneo aircraft registration codes VR-OAE and VR-OAF are being featured with an updated visual elements: These include an updated color scheme of royal blue and white, together with a new emblem for Borneo Airways Ltd. The emblem comprises the crests of the three Borneo Governments positioned over a set of white wings.